 Your computer supports Near Field Communication (NFC), which allows you to wirelessly share information between two NFC-enabled devices.
-Information is transferred by tapping the tapping area (antenna) of the computer with the antenna of your phone or other device.
+Information is transferred from the tapping area (antenna) of one device to another.
 With NFC and supported apps, you can share websites, transfer contact information, transfer payments, and print on NFC-enabled printers.